Couples Massage Guide: What to Expect and How to Book

 4. Optional Add-Ons (Vary by Spa)

-- Champagne, chocolate-covered strawberries, or a post-massage toast (yes, really!)
+- Champagne, chocolate-covered strawberries, or a post-massage toast: These additions turn a health treatment into a celebratory event.

-💡 Pro Tip: Ask if the spa offers a “couples massage” specifically—some places only offer “duets” or “side-by-side” as part of a package.
-Clarify duration (60, 75, or 90 minutes) and what’s included.
+💡 Pro Tip: Ask if the spa offers a “couples massage” specifically, as some places only offer “duets” or “side-by-side” as part of a larger package.
+Clarify the exact duration, such as 60, 75, or 90 minutes, and ask exactly what is included in the price to avoid surprises at checkout.

 📅 How to Book the Perfect Couples Massage